Introducing Beacon by Jamf Threat Labs

 Operational control that empowers your team

 A common concern with security services is loss of control.
 You understand your business; we understand Mac.
 When threats are identified, your team receives step-by-step remediation guidance to fit your organizational requirements and operating environment.
 You collaborate with Jamf Threat Labs to implement the right response for your context.
 You stay in control.
 You implement the policy.
-Jamf Threat Labs analysis and counsel backs your decision.
+Jamf Threat Labs’ analysis and counsel back your decision.

 Customized monthly security reports

-Every month, you receive a tailored security report covering your organizational security posture, blocked Mac malware, emerging threats relevant to your environment and more.
-This security report is a curated briefing that keeps your leadership informed, supports conversations about Mac security posture and provides a documented record of discoveries for your Mac security program.
+Every month, you receive a tailored security report covering your organizational security posture, blocked Mac malware, emerging threats relevant to your environment, and more.
+This security report is a curated briefing that keeps your leadership informed, supports conversations about your security posture and provides a documented record of discoveries for your security program.
+The report includes:

 Implementing Beacon by Jamf Threat Labs

-Working with our Professional Services team, they set up your telemetry configuration.
-This ensures the right visibility is in place on day one and immediately enables Jamf Threat Labs to start hunting for active threats.
+Jamf’s Professional Services team sets up your telemetry configuration.
+This ensures the right visibility is in place from day one, data is sent to the right place and immediately enables Jamf Threat Labs to start hunting for active threats.

 Get started with Beacon by Jamf Threat Labs